scrabbletank/farhome-rules/rulesdoc.md

 Either by circumstance or choice, your time in the pits has honed your senses in battle.
 You gain 1 proficiency in Unarmed fighting and 2 proficiency points for any martial weapons.
 While wearing light or no armor your sprint speed is increased by 1.
 When attacked by a creature inside your zone of control you may improve one defense die to a superior defense die.

 #### Chosen
 You are beholden to a greater power, either by choice or folly.
 For better or worse they have given you some of their power.
-You learn a single spell from any spell school and are considered to have 2 proficiency when casting this spell.
-This spell does not require a codex, and can only be cast once per rest.
-Regardless of the spell chosen, it is always cast with a level equal to 1/3rd your level, rounded up.
-You may change the spell known when leveling up.
+Each time you level up you choose a spell at or below your spell level.
+Once per rest you may cast that spell without needing to prepare it or expend a spell slot, adding 1 superior die to the spellcasting roll.
+Spells cast this way are cast at your highest spell level.

 You gain 1 proficiency with Lore, Religion, and Survival.

 #### Enchanter
 You have learned the trade of an enchanter, allowing you to empower mundane items.
 You gain 1 proficiency in Lore, Arcana, and Diplomacy, and Enchanting tools.
 Enchantments cost half as much when done by yourself, and you may use 2 pieces of enchanted gear instead of 1.
 You start with 2 level 1 spell slots.

-#### Innate Gift
-You have always had an affinity to magic, either through heritage or bestowed upon you by a greater power.
-You are able to bend magic in ways others cant.
-When casting a spell you may reroll 1 dice in both the spellcasting roll and the damage roll, taking the new result.
-You can do this a number of times equal to your Intelligence, refreshing every long rest.

-You gain +1 proficiency in arcana and conversation.
-You start with 2 spell slots and 4 known spells, either cantrip or 1st level, in your codex.

 #### Disciple